ISDL-academic/U-Net_based_bone_segmentation/README.md

-# myResearch:U-Net based bone segmentation with ASPP and CRF
+# myResearch:U-Net based bone segmentation with ASPP

 ## U-Net
 You can execute U-Net or U-Net and ASPP with unet/Unet.ipynb